Cathy347Le/React-Task-App/README.md

 1. ~~Remove task remaining badge when not on homepage - useLocation from react-router-dom~~
 2. Get server to console each request
 3. Add second way of seeding data

+## TESTING

+#### Cypress

+- Since you're testing multiple times, add a npm package to make up a diff task title each time